Financial Planning For Women

 Many women take more time off from work to raise children or care for parents.
 This can mean time off from a career, slowing their progress in advancements, raises and promotions.
 It can mean prioritizing flexible schedules over high-paying positions.
 Many women only weigh the loss of a paycheck when deciding to take time to care for family, but there are other costs, such as the loss in income to save and invest, as well as a decrease in Social Security benefits.

-Divorce settlements can often be inequitable because women tend to bear the larger part of raising children.
+In many divorce settlements, women tend to bear the larger part of raising children.
 This can mean deciding to take the house instead of the 401(k) in a settlement so that the children can stay in their schools and home.
-A home is less of a growth asset than a 401(k) and has property tax and maintenance to add to expenses.
-This results in many women having a less robust financial portfolio down the road.
-Add the fact that being the caregiver can result in lower income and less career advancement, and women can have much lower retirement savings down the road.
+As financial advisors for women, we usually find that in most cases a home is less of a growth asset than a 401(k) – and has property tax and maintenance expenses that come with it!
+Unfortunately this results in many women having a less robust financial portfolio down the road.
+Add the fact that being the caregiver can result in lower income and less career advancement, and women can potentially wind up with much lower retirement savings down the road.

 Many couples are making retirement plans together.
-Yet 40 to 50 percent of first-time marriages end in divorce, splitting the retirement assets and hurting the finances for both spouses.
+Yet a large percentage of first-time marriages end in divorce, splitting the retirement assets and hurting the finances for both spouses.
 Women are often hit harder.
-On average, a woman’s income fell by 41 percent after divorce compared to a 23 percent decline for men.
-Having a good financial plan during marriage can help mitigate financial fallout later on.
+On average, a woman’s income fell by 41 percent after divorce.

 Cost of Living